AayushK11/Practice-Projects/Neural Network/Deep Neural Net with Regularization/README.md

 1 output node (Because OR gate gives only 1 output)

-All the layers except the last use "relu" activation.
+All the layers except the last use "ReLU" activation.
 The last layer uses "sigmoid" activation.

 Error Percentage is comparatively less than the Model without Regularization.